clevelanda1/HackerNews/README.md

 ## Column Description

- Read carefully for a better understanding of the different items being explored in this assignment.
+ Read carefully for the best understanding of the different columns being explored in this assignment.

    * id: The unique identifier from Hacker News for the post
    * title: The title of the post